offensive-packaging/documentation/metasploit-framework/index.md

 ## Metasploit-Framework Usage Examples

-One of the best sources of information on using the Metasploit Framework is [Metasploit Unleashed](https://www.offensive-security.com/metasploit-unleashed/), a free online course created by Offensive Security.
+One of the best sources of information on using the Metasploit Framework is [Metasploit Unleashed](https://www.offsec.com/metasploit-unleashed/), a free online course created by OffSec.
 Metasploit Unleashed guides you from the absolute basics of Metasploit all the way through to advanced topics.